 Many families choose to have their loved one’s ashes present at the celebration of life, especially those who wish to scatter their loved one’s ashes as part of the service or have the ashes present in a beautiful urn.

 If this is something that you are interested in, you might want to purchase a cremation urn to display at the service.

 There are a variety of cremation urns that you can purchase varying in not just the materials that they’re made out but also their shape, size, and colour.
-In our search online, we found so many lovely cremation urns that perfectly fit into the beach theme that it was difficult to choose just 13 to showcase!

 Are you looking for something a little less traditional?
 The following urns in the image below showcase more abstract and whimsical designs to reflect your loved one’s love of the beach.